UN chief warns world faces 'moment of danger' due to Ukraine crisis - News

 Later, Ukrainian Foreign Minister Dmytro Kuleba took the floor, emphasizing that Ukraine was not a threat to Russia.

-Kuleba urged the UN to take “concrete and swift measures” to stop the escalation, which he says is fueled by the military advance of Russian troops.
+Kuleba urged the UN to take “concrete and swift measures” to stop the military escalation, which he says is fueled by advancing Russian troops.

-“The start of a full-scale war in Ukraine will be the end of the world order as we know it,” warned Kuleba, emphasizing: “We want peace!”
+“The start of a full-scale war in Ukraine will be the end of the world order as we know it,” warned Kuleba.
+He emphasized: “We want peace!”

 The General Assembly meeting attended by all 193 UN members is an annual session to discuss the “temporarily occupied territories of Ukraine”, held since Russia’s annexation of Crimea in 2014.